Agent2Agent Protocol

 Messages and artifacts.
 A2A supports interaction through messages, structured data, files, and task artifacts.
 That matters because enterprise agent work often involves documents, tickets, records, reports, approvals, and status updates rather than plain chat alone.

 Transport bindings.
-The specification includes JSON-RPC, gRPC, and HTTP+JSON/REST bindings.
+The v1.0 specification includes JSON-RPC, gRPC, and HTTP+JSON/REST bindings, with equivalence requirements across bindings.
 This lets implementations fit into ordinary web and enterprise infrastructure rather than requiring a wholly new network stack.

 Security model.
-The specification includes authentication and authorization sections, signed agent cards, transport security requirements, input validation, credential handling, audit and monitoring guidance, rate limiting, and privacy guidance.
+The specification includes authentication and authorization sections, security schemes aligned with common API patterns, signed Agent Cards, transport security requirements, input validation, credential handling, audit and monitoring guidance, rate limiting, and privacy guidance.
 These controls are necessary because A2A agents may exchange sensitive task context across organizational boundaries.

 A2A and MCP